Anggun: Ambassadorship

 She was appointed as the spokesperson for the International Year of Microcredit, a United Nations program aimed at eradicating debt in the third world, In 2009, Anggun was appointed as the Goodwill Ambassador for the Food and Agriculture Organization (FAO), part of the United Nations.
 On 15 October 2009, she performed on the occasion of the World Food Day Ceremony at UN headquarters Plenary Hall in New York, New York.
 She attended Rome Film Festival on the next day and spoke as UN Goodwill Ambassador at TeleFood Campaign Against Hunger in The World.
 Anggun as FAO Goodwill Ambassador have been named by the United Nations as MDG Champions on 1 September 2010.
 The announcement was made at UN headquarters in New York.
 FAO Goodwill Ambassadors, such as Italian actor Raoul Bova, Canadian singer Céline Dion, Filipino singer Lea Salonga and American actress Susan Sarandon, spoke with one voice in an urgent appeal on behalf of the more than one billion people living in chronic hunger worldwide.
-Anggun, who has also appeared in a French film, promoted one of the campaigns she participated in, namely 1 Billion Hungry Project.
-The '1 Billion Hungry Project is also a program from FAO from the United Nations to raise our awareness that in 2010, there were 925 million people who were still hungry.
-This campaign asks the public to sign a petition to pressure government leaders to be more active in eradicating poverty.
-According to Anggun, by word of mouth promotion or through social networks will increase the number of signatures for this petition.
-“Spread the words!
-Anyway, I will always tweet, I will always post on Facebook, just to wake the people up in everywhere," said Anggun.
-She also performed "Snow on the Sahara" at the campaign's concert on 19 September 2010 in New York.
+Anggun, who has appeared in a French film, promoted one of the campaigns she participated in, namely The One Billion Hungry Project.
+It is a program from FAO to raise awareness of world hunger.
+She performed "Snow on the Sahara" at the campaign's concert on 19 September 2010 in New York.
 She got an interview with CNN to talk about this campaign on the same date.
-American former athlete Carl Lewis and Anggun will be joining other celebrities in support of the MDG Summit to be held in New York on 22 September 2010.
-The UN Summit in New York on 20–22 September will bring together close to 150 Heads of State and Government, joined by leaders from the private sector, foundations and civil society, and celebrities, to commit to an action agenda to achieve the MDGs.
-In November 2011, she made a speech at UN Summit in China.
+Anggun supported the MDG Summit in New York on 22 September 2010.
+In November 2011, she made a speech at the UN Summit in China.

 Writing

-Anggun wrote her views on several issues, especially in Indonesia.
-She shared those columns on online platforms Qureta.com and DW.
-She got more than 150,000 online readers.
+Anggun wrote her views on several issues, especially in Indonesia, on online platforms Qureta.com and DW.
+She had more than 150,000 online readers.
 Mostly she discussed social, humanity, and tolerance topics.
-On Qureta.com, she uploaded four writings and all in Bahasa:
+On DW, she wrote an article titled "Komunisme dan Emosi Yang Bertautan di Indonesia (Communism and Emotions Are Linked in Indonesia)".